vladkorotnev/traktor-obs-relay/readme.md

 * `deck_list`: list of deck letters to acknowledge track names from, the rest will be ignored.
 Case-sensitive ('A' and 'a' are different).
 * `deck_channel_map`: list of which deck goes to which channel.
 Usually in Traktor's crossfader grid it's `A=1, B=2, C=3, D=4`.
+* `default_cover`: path to the default cover art when reading one from the deck info is not possible.

+## Exposed endpoints

+Aside from the usual endpoints from Traktor-API-Client, the HTTP host also provides the following URLs:

+* `/nowPlaying`: get the current on-air state of everything that can be heard by the listeners (on-air tracks, master clock BPM and etc.)
+* `/artwork/<deck letter>`: get the artwork for the track playing in the specified deck.
+Currently only reading artwork from FLAC and MP3 files is supported.
+* `/subtitles/<deck letter>`: get the subtitle file for the track playing in the specified deck.
+It should reside in the same folder as the track, with the same name and the extension `ass` for Advanced Substation format.
+E.g. if you are playing a track from `D:\Music\The Beatles\Help.mp3`, the subtitles should be located in `D:\Music\The Beatles\Help.ass`.

 ## About the bundled widgets